PRIYANKADEVYADAV15/CMOS-Circuit-Design-Spice-Simulation-using-Sky130nm-technology/README.md

 <img width="1385" height="547" alt="image" src="https://github.com/user-attachments/assets/0dd21cb8-3868-4074-909f-accde3fa2556" />

 **There are some Observations:**
-* If we see Id values for different Vgs and for Vds=2.5V, there is a quadratic dependency of Id on Vgs.
+* **Observation 1**- If we see Id values for different Vgs and for Vds=2.5V, there is a quadratic dependency of Id on Vgs.
 Whereas for short channel device, at Vds=2.5V, the current is increasing linearly due to velocity saturation.</br>

 <img width="1385" height="547" alt="image" src="https://github.com/user-attachments/assets/3eb690d9-a38c-4c97-a9b2-2b0b5148ff63" />
 <img width="747" height="540" alt="image" src="https://github.com/user-attachments/assets/7f388d3d-9e7c-45ad-b70b-65a1d846f961" />